-Kelowna’s craft beer scene dates back more than 20 years, and a recent surge of new breweries and its own annual beer festival has given it fresh energy.
+Kelowna’s craft beer scene dates back more than 20 years.
+A recent surge of new breweries and its own annual beer festival has given it fresh energy.

 Kelowna, the largest city in the Okanagan Valley and the third largest in British Columbia, rewards every type of traveller.
 This lakeside city is well known for its many beaches, golf courses and restaurants, and of course wine is a big deal here with more than 40 wineries within a 20-minute drive.

 Like to bowl while sipping craft beer?
 Then Freddy’s Brewpub is the place for you.
 It serves a wide range of standard beer styles, all brewed on site, alongside a range of delicious pub fare.
 The connected bowling alley has both ten-pin and five-pin lanes.

 More recently, the arrival of BNA Brewing initiated a new era in Kelowna’s craft beer scene.
 Based in a historic downtown building, its gorgeously renovated interior will wow you the first time you see it, but the excellent beer and gourmet food will entice you to return again and again.
 Since BNA opened, several more small breweries have joined the scene, with more on the way.
 All the local breweries cooperate regularly on special events and collaborative brews.
 The taps are really flowing now!